 Get started painting with (shades of yellow) color in application by learning how to paint sunflowers.

 There is an incredible amount of different shades of yellow you can mix… So it is important to understand how color works.
 So that you can then mix up whatever color you need to!

 Going beyond yellow and understanding how all colors work together will only help your painting even more.
-You can start by learning the basics of the color wheel and then expand to learning more about how each individual color operates.
+Start by learning the basics of the color wheel.
+After that, you can expand to learning more about how each individual color operates.